mayur4279/Interview-questions/DevOps/Docker.md

 some key instructions in dockerfile are:-

-FROM :- we specifies the base images from this
+FROM :- we specifies the base images from this. every image building process start from this instruction.
+### FROM  nginx:latest   <name and tag>

+RUN :- For executing the command in the images
+### RUN apt update -y

+COPY :- suppose if we want to copy the files from host machine in this case we use this instruction
+### COPY .  .

 ```